10 Realistic Ways to Find Extra Cash For Christmas

 4. Famine before the Feast

-Alternatively, take steps to reduce your grocery budget over the next few weeks.
-Eat more vegetarian meals, look for budget meals made from frugal ingredients and switch to cheaper brands for a while.
+Another option is to take steps to reduce your grocery budget over the next few weeks.
+For example, you could eat more vegetarian meals, look for extra-budget-friendly meals made from frugal ingredients and switch to cheaper brands for a while.

-Don’t forget to put your grocery savings towards your Christmas fun, or, if you are entertaining this year and need to feed a crowd, you can start buying a couple of non-perishable or freeze-able food items each shop.
+Or, if you are entertaining this year and need to feed a crowd, you can start buying a couple of non-perishable or freeze-able food items each shop to spread the cost of the Christmas feast out.
+You can double the savings by buying these things when they are half price!

 5. Sell your Clutter

-One of the fastest, easiest ways to raise some extra funds quickly is to sell your unwanted clutter.
+One of the fastest, easiest ways to raise some extra funds quickly is to sell your unwanted clutter on Facebook marketplace or Gumtree.

 For tips on how to sell your second-hand stuff, check out: